Difference Between Leadership and Management

-I’m not sure the above list couldn’t also be claimed by managers.
+You may find that the above list may also be claimed by managers.
 Although there is some sense in this list, it’s not always the case.
 For instance, Managers have to motivate people too, if they want to see a high performance.

 What we can say about management that is mostly true in most cases is;

 Have you seen the film about Abraham Lincoln, the 16th President of USA.
 From this film, it was apparent that he was not a great manager.
 But what was needed was a great leader and this is something he could provide.

 His great skill was in making the 13th amendment to the constitution (the abolishment of slavery) important to the people who were voting for it.

 He did not make it about being important to him.
 He convinced each congressman that voted “yes” that it was important to them personally.